-India emerges as land of opportunity, says PM Narendra Modi at USIBC India Ideas Summit
+India emerges as land of opportunity, invites US firms to invest: PM Modi

+New Delhi, July 22: Prime Minister Narendra Modi on Wednesday invited US companies to invest in India's healthcare, infrastructure, defence, energy, farm and insurance sectors, saying the country offers openness, opportunities and options for investments.

+"Today, there is global optimism towards India.
+This is because India offers a perfect combination of openness, opportunities and options.
+Let me elaborate.
+India celebrates openness in people and in governance," Modi said while addressing the US-India Business Council 'India Ideas Summit' through a video link.

 Here are the Highlights: